ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 To preserve flexibility and compatibility with future protocols, top-level features in the Transport Services API SHOULD avoid referencing particular transport protocols.
 The mappings of these API features to specific implementations of each feature is explained in the {{?I-D.ietf-taps-impl}} along with the implications of the feature on existing protocols.
 It is expected that {{!I-D.ietf-taps-interface}} will be updated and supplemented as new protocols and protocol features are developed.

 It is important to note that neither the Transport Services API {{!I-D.ietf-taps-interface}} nor the Implementation document {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network: this implies that a Transport Services system MUST be deployable on only one side of a connection.
 A Transport Services system acting as a connection initiator can communicate with any existing system that implements the transport protocol(s) selected by the Transport Services system.
-Similarly, a Transport Services system acting as a listener can receive connections for any protocol that is supported by the system, from existing initiators.
+Similarly, a Transport Services system acting as a listener can receive connections for any protocol that is supported by the system from existing initiators that implement the protocol, independent of whether the initiator uses Transport Services as well or not.

 # Transport Services Architecture and Concepts {#concepts}